My Forking Life

 When serving steamed cheeseburgers, you can pair them with a variety of delicious side dishes to create a well-rounded meal.
 Here are a few options that pair well with steamed cheeseburgers:

-2. Coleslaw: Perfect for burgers, try my broccoli slaw, Jamaican coleslaw, or this simple but tasty coleslaw recipe.
+2. Coleslaw: Perfect for burgers, try my broccoli slaw, Jamaican coleslaw, or this tasty but straightforward coleslaw recipe.

-3. Salad: For a lighter option, a fresh garden salad or a Caesar salad can provide a refreshing balance.
-Also try a creamy southern style macaroni salad, a Hawaiian macaroni salad, or this hearty southern potato salad.
+3. Salad: For a lighter option, consider a fresh garden salad or a Caesar salad for a refreshing balance.
+Also, try a creamy Southern-style macaroni salad, a Hawaiian-style macaroni salad, or this hearty Southern potato salad.

 4. Pickles: A classic accompaniment to burgers!
 Try these air fryer fried pickles, or my quick refrigerator pickles.